 The Upper School Drama course is designed for students desiring a challenging and performance oriented theatrical experience.
 The course introduces students to theatre in a practical way and to the basic acting concepts of stage voice, characterization and stage direction.
-The course text is titled Performance Literature - Oral Interpretation and Drama Studies for Christian Schools.
-The text was written and compiled by the faculty of Bob Jones University.
 Students develop their acting ability through improvisational exercises, oral interpretations and duet scenes.
-Advanced students will have the opportunity in the fall semester to participate in the annual TAPPS One Act Play contest as well as the annual fall dinner theatre production, which just celebrated its 25th season.
-During the spring semester, preparation of competition level literature for the TAPPS State forensic tournament is a principal activity.
+Advanced students will have the opportunity in the Fall semester to participate in the annual TAPPS One Act Play contest as well as the annual Fall Dinner Theatre production, which just celebrated its 25th season.
+During the Spring semester, preparation of competition level literature for the TAPPS State forensic tournament is a principal activity.
 Exercises include classroom performances of humorous and dramatic prose and poetry, monologues and duet acting scenes.
 Performances are subjected to peer and teacher critique.
-Additionally, students will receive hands-on instruction in play production techniques and may serve as crew members for all Brook Hill productions.
+Additionally, students will have the opportunity to participate in the annual spring musical and to receive hands-on instruction in play production techniques while serving as crew members for all Brook Hill productions.